GT-McDowell-Lab/PyCAC/docs/chapter5/README.md

 # Command

-This chapter describes how a PyCAC input script `cac.in` is formatted and the input script commands used to define a CAC simulation.
+This chapter describes how a CAC input script `cac.in` is formatted and the input script commands used to define a CAC simulation.

+Note that the PyCAC input script

 CACS reads the entire `cac.in` and then performs a simulation with all the settings.
 Thus, the sequence of commands does not matter.